-Hyun Myung, a professor of robotics at the Korean Advanced Institute of Science and Technology (KAIST), and his group have developed a robot to combat jellyfish blooms (Figure 3).
+Hyun Myung, a professor of robotics at the Korean Advanced Institute of Science and Technology (KAIST) and his group have developed a robot to combat jellyfish blooms (Figure 4).
 The Jellyfish Elimination Robotic Swarm (JEROS) is an autonomous vehicle equipped with navigation system, detection camera, and a grid for jellyfish removal (Kim et al. 2013).
 The JEROS camera system captures images which the on-board computer then processes to identify jellyfish.
 Once a group of jellyfish have been located, multiple JEROS are able to team up in formation to slice up approximately 900 kilograms (~2000 lbs) per hour of jellyfish through a grid system installed below each unit (Ackerman 2013).
 A prototype system has been tested in the field to demonstrate feasibility and more tests are planned to gather additional data (Kim et al. 2013).
 Though initial results appear promising, the prototype JEROS system may be limited in its effectiveness depending on the deployment location and the species being targeted.
-The sea walnut (Mnemiopsis), a type of comb jelly, is one of the more prolific breeders and even cut up bits will regenerate and resume normal life as whole adults in two to three days (Flannery 2013).
+However, when some forms are cut into pieces, the pieces can regenerate into new individuals.
+For example, the sea walnut (Mnemiopsis), a type of comb jelly, is one of the more prolific breeders and even cut up bits will regenerate and resume normal life as whole adults in two to three days (Flannery 2013).